To get in touch, you may send me an email. Unless the message appears to be spam, I will usually respond within a few days.

 To prospective students interested in geochemical research:

-I also encourage students belonging to underrepresented groups of all kinds to apply to work with me in my research group.
+I also encourage students belonging to underrepresented groups of all kinds to apply to work with me and join our research group.
 The geosciences as a discipline has a poor track record for supporting and training a diverse work force, and in addition to being a structural injustice that unfairly limits opportunities for many people, this shortcoming diminishes the field and all of our work.
 I am committed to helping to rectify this inequity, and I pledge to support students of diverse racial, ethnic, cultural, gender, sexual orientation, ability, and economic backgrounds.

 To prospective students interested in geochemical research:

-I also encourage students belonging to underrepresented groups of all kinds to apply to work with me in my research group.
+I also encourage students belonging to underrepresented groups of all kinds to apply to work with me and join our research group.
 The geosciences as a discipline has a poor track record for supporting and training a diverse work force, and in addition to being a structural injustice that unfairly limits opportunities for many people, this shortcoming diminishes the field and all of our work.
 I am committed to helping to rectify this inequity, and I pledge to support students of diverse racial, ethnic, cultural, gender, sexual orientation, ability, and economic backgrounds.